chame1eon/jnitrace-engine/README.md

 ## Installation:

-The easiest way to get running with `jintrace-engine` is using npm:
+The easiest way to get running with `jnitrace-engine` is using npm:

 `npm install jnitrace-engine`